 Most of my work is concerned to explore historical processes of interaction among 'space', 'populations' and 'power'.
-My approach is interdisciplinary: I have drawn on methods and theoretical perspectives from human geography, cultural studies, social anthropology, sociology, economics and political science.
+My approach is interdisciplinary: I draw on methods and theoretical perspectives from human geography, cultural studies, social anthropology, sociology, economics and political science.
 Although I primarily conduct my research on twentieth-century Russian and East European history, much of my work is also comparative in approach.

 Within this general problematic, I pursue the following overlapping and inter-related themes: